Laminitis in Horses

 A common laminitis myth

-Laminitis is not just a spring condition, flush, rich new grass in autumn can also trigger the condition.
-This is also not a condition that only affects small ponies – all equines can develop Laminitis.
+Laminitis is not just a spring condition, flush, rich new grass in autumn can trigger the condition as can frosty winter mornings.
+This is also not a condition that only affects small ponies – all equines can develop laminitis.
 So once again, prevention is better than cure.